 Implementation Phase: ~ $337,000*.

-Monitoring: Yet to be funded.
-All in-kind to date.
+Monitoring: Yet to be funded, all in-kind donations to date.

 Partners and Funding

-WASHINGTON SEA GRANT: Project management, science and technical expertise, education, monitoring and publication assistance.
+WASHINGTON SEA GRANT provided project management, science and technical expertise, education, monitoring and publication assistance.

-SUQUAMISH TRIBE: Partner in monitoring, fisheries, technical and cultural resource project elements.
+SUQUAMISH TRIBE participated in monitoring, provided fisheries expertise, and assisted with technical and cultural resource project elements.

-WASHINGTON DEPARTMENT OF FISH AND WILDLIFE: Technical and permitting assistance.
+WASHINGTON DEPARTMENT OF FISH AND WILDLIFE provided technical and permitting assistance.

-WESTSOUND WATERSHEDS COUNCIL, PUGET SOUND PARTNERSHIP, WASHINGTON RECREATION AND CONSERVATION OFFICE: Technical review, project consultation, publicity, and funding.
+WESTSOUND WATERSHEDS COUNCIL, PUGET SOUND PARTNERSHIP, WASHINGTON RECREATION AND CONSERVATION OFFICE provided technical review, project consultation, publicity, and funding.

-CITY OF BAINBRIDGE ISLAND: Nearshore assessment data and permitting assistance.
+CITY OF BAINBRIDGE ISLAND provided nearshore assessment data and permitting assistance.

-COASTAL GEOLOGIC SERVICES: Engineering design, implementation and monitoring services.
+COASTAL GEOLOGIC SERVICES provided engineering design, implementation and monitoring services.

-PORT MADISON BAY NEIGHBORS: Adjacent neighbor design buy off, project support.
+PORT MADISON BAY NEIGHBORS helped with adjacent neighbor design buy off and project support.

-JTC INC. AND SOUND ROCK: Bulkhead and debris removal.
+JTC INC. AND SOUND ROCK performed bulkhead and debris removal.

-SOUND NATIVE PLANTS: Invasive plant removal and native plant installation and monitoring.
+SOUND NATIVE PLANTS performed invasive plant removal and native plant installation and monitoring.

-CULTURAL RESOURCES CONSULTANTS: Pre-construction site assessment & construction monitoring.
+CULTURAL RESOURCES CONSULTANTS performed pre-construction site assessment & construction monitoring.

-DUKES CONSTRUCTION: Installation of fish screen in salt water environment.
+DUKES CONSTRUCTION installed a fish screen in salt water environment.

 AND MORE… including Beach Watchers and volunteers working on site in a number of capacities.